What is a Hiatus Hernia?

 Lifting heavy object in household chores or while working out.

 Straining while passing stools.
-Generally, constipated individuals aggravate their hiatus hernia
+Generally, constipated individuals aggravate their hiatus condition.

 The gold standard diagnosis method is the upper GI endoscopy.

-The recommended treatment for a hiatus hernia is surgery.
+The recommended treatment for this condition is surgery.

 The surgery aims at putting the protruding stomach or esophagus part to the right place and then making the hiatus smaller.